 Continue your IB Chemistry revision

 You’re on your way to filling your knowledge gaps in IB Chemistry.
 Don’t stop now.
 What other areas of the syllabus do you find challenging?
 How are you planning to address your knowledge gaps before your IB exams?
-If you’re looking for a resource that can provide you with comprehensive, easy-to-follow explanations of sllyabus topics as well as lots of practice questions to test your understanding then pick-up a copy of either our Chemistry SL or Chemistry HL study guide.
+If you’re looking for a resource that can provide you with comprehensive, easy-to-follow explanations of syllabus topics as well as lots of practice questions to test your understanding then watch out for the new editions of our Chemistry SL and Chemistry HL study guides, coming in the summer/autumn of 2025.
 You can also find more quick-read resources on our IB Chemistry subject page.